-Formally the Wilkinsons’ guest house, Hill House actually consists of 2 separate houses, each with 2 double bedrooms.
-Smartly furnished throughout, the rooms are less cluttered than the main house, but there are still lots of fun, colourful paintings.
-The bedrooms have ensuite bathrooms with tubs and all have private terraces.
-The upper house has a connecting door between the rooms, so it's good for families.
-In between the two houses is a communal outdoor pavilion scattered with comfy chairs, plus an outdoor dining area with a view to the sea.
-Hill House is located away from the other houses, up a steep slope and across a bridge, so it feels more secluded and is ideal for a large group of friends.
+Hill House consists of two separate houses, each with 2 double bedrooms (all ensuite with terraces).
+In between the buildings, there’s a communal outdoor pavilion, a swimming pool, and an outdoor dining area with a view to the sea.
+Hill House is located away from the other houses, up a steep slope and across a bridge, so it feels very secluded.

-Breakfast is served between 7.30-8.30am and is the most informal meal of the day.
-Tables are laden with muesli, cornflakes and yoghurt plus bowls of papaya, oranges and bananas.
-Baskets are brimming with varieties of breads and croissants.
-Eggs can be cooked to order and we can recommend the buttery scrambled eggs.
-Strong cafetiere coffee is brewed to order, or you can have Earl Grey, Darjeeling and scented rose petal tea.
+Informal breakfast tables are laden with muesli, cornflakes and yoghurt plus bowls of papaya, oranges and bananas (7.30-8.30am).
+Baskets brim with breads and croissants. strong cafetiere and cooked eggs are prepared to order - we recommend the buttery scrambled eggs.
+Earl Grey, Darjeeling and scented rose petal tea are also available

 If you'd prefer to have meals served in your house, just ask.
 The in-house kitchens aren't for self-catering, but parents will find them useful for preparing bottles etc.

-Tiger Rock has an ethos that makes this particular parent very happy: "Our main aim," they told me, "is to keep kids well catered for so their parents can relax."
+Tiger Rock has an ethos that makes many parents very happy: "Our main aim, is to keep kids well catered for so their parents can relax."
 You can't argue with a hotel that is parent-friendly as well as child-friendly, can you?
-The small team will discuss activities with you on arrival and offer free beach transfers too.
+The small team will discuss activities with you on arrival and offer free beach transfers, too.
 It's a good place for all ages - as long as your children are outdoorsy and intrepid travellers (the airport is 4 hours away).

-Most rooms sleep parents plus a baby; the Main House is good for a large family (up to 4-5 kids) and in Hill House, you can book the purple and yellow rooms, which connect.
+Most rooms sleep parents plus a baby.
+The Main House is good for a large family (up to 4-5 kids).
+In the Hill House, the purple and yellow rooms can interconnect.

-You can borrow their plug-in monitor (note that it doesn't work throughout the whole of the property however)
+You can borrow their plug-in monitor (although it doesn't work throughout the whole of the property).